 A third element and also an inevitable consequence of the first two is closer to digital transformation at the core – in the business models and in the detection of new information-driven and connected revenue opportunities in the ‘as a service’ evolution.

 The old concept of the extended enterprise is pushed much further in the development of new revenue sources, built around services and information, often in collaboration with a-typical partners.
-Moreover, it’s also key to see how digital transformation initiatives and innovations can be realized in the more traditional ecosystem context of manufacturers with, for example, retail and supply chain, transportation and logistics etc.
+Moreover, it’s also key to see how digital transformation initiatives and innovations can be realized in the more traditional ecosystem context of manufacturers with, for example, retail, transportation and logistics etc.

 It’s in the dimension of innovation regarding information-based services and ‘products’, that the most mature manufacturing industry players shift business models or at the least find new ways to increase profitability.